Shirley Ann Grau: Themes

 Grau's writing explores issues of death, destruction, abortion, and miscegenation, frequently set in historical Alabama or Louisiana.
 Although she did not restrict her writing to the Deep South or stories about women, she is recognized as an important writer in the fields of women's studies, feminist literature, and Southern literature.

 Personal life

-In 1955 Grau married James K. Feibleman, a fellow writer and a professor of philosophy at Tulane University.
+In 1955 Grau married James Feibleman, a fellow writer and a professor of philosophy at Tulane University.
 The pair were introduced by Grau's friend, a student of Feibleman.
 She legally changed her surname to his but retained her maiden name when writing.
 Together, they had four children—two sons (Ian and William) and two daughters (Nora and Katherine).
 The family settled in Metairie, on the outskirts of New Orleans.
 They were still married when he died in 1987.
 Grau died on August 3, 2020, at a retirement home in Kenner, Louisiana.
 She was 91 and had suffered from complications of a stroke.